We all know those days, the ones when our brain feels like cotton wool and productivity is zero.

 That’s a pretty big deal to be expected to have mojo every day!

 Our modern world is full of motivational sayings telling us to do more and squeeze every last drop out of our day.
-In essence, we should be full of mojo every day!
+In essence, we’re told we should be full of mojo every day!

 I call bullshit on this!